Adamya113/Audio_Grammar_Scoring_Engine/README.md

 -    *The dataset is private, and held by SHL*

 # Notebooks
-- Inference: SHL_assessment_main.ipynb
+- Finetuning and Inference: SHL_assessment_main.ipynb
-- Finetuning: SHL_assessment_finetune.ipynb